-OVERVIEW: The Isabel Allende Foundation is the philanthropic vehicle of writer Isabel Allende.
-The Foundation’s grantmaking efforts are focused in Chile and California and in areas of reproductive rights, economic empowerment, and freedom from violence.
+OVERVIEW: The Isabel Allende Foundation focuses its grantmaking efforts are focused in Chile and California and in the areas of reproductive rights, economic empowerment, and freedom from violence.

-IP TAKE: While the foundation doesn't currently accept unsolicited proposals, its website is accessible and has a contact page open to questions.
+IP TAKE: While the foundation does not accept unsolicited proposals, its website is accessible and has a contact page open to questions.